Back to Learn

 Why some listening periods make better charts than others

-Strong charts usually come from concentrated periods
+Strong charts usually come from concentrated listening

-• Concentrated periods usually produce stronger rankings.
+• Concentrated periods usually create stronger rankings.

 Takeaway